IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 To create an [empty pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} without any preconfigured stages:

 1. Click **Custom**.
 1. If you want to use a different name for the pipeline, change its default name.
-The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
-Pipelines are managed by toolchains.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.
 1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
 1. Click **Create**.
 An empty pipeline is created and represented as a tile on the toolchain's Overview page.